ragle/graham-scan-viz/README.md

 A command line app written in Ruby to help visualize the [Graham Scan algorithm](http://geomalgorithms.com/a10-_hull-1.html#Graham-Scan) for finding the [convex hull](http://mathworld.wolfram.com/ConvexHull.html) of an object in an ℝ<sup>2</sup> euclidean space.
 This was an assignment in my undergrad algorithm analysis course.

-I wrote this last year.
-I had been meaning to teach myself Ruby, and this was my very first project with the language.
-This will be immediately obvious if you read the code (do yourself a favor: don't).
-The value here for others is in running the app and using the visualization to help "see" how the algorithm works - not in the implementation of the algorithm itself.
+This was the first application I've written in Ruby, which will likely be obvious if you are at all familiar with the language. ;) Feedback from experienced Rubyists would be welcomed and appreciated!

-For detailed information about Graham's scan and its geometric underpinnings, chapter 33 of [CLRS](http://mitpress.mit.edu/books/introduction-algorithms) provides a thorough treatment.
+For more detailed information about Graham's scan and its geometric underpinnings, chapter 33 of [CLRS](http://mitpress.mit.edu/books/introduction-algorithms) provides a thorough treatment.

 ###Usage